jchristgit/bolt/docs/cogs/automod.md

 ### `.usw escalate [on|off]`
 Enable or disable automatic punishment escalation.
-When not given any arguments, show whether automatic punishment escalation is currently enabled.
+When not given any arguments, shows whether automatic punishment escalation is currently enabled.
 See [Automatic punishment escalation](#automatic-punishment-escalation) for more details.
 Requires the `ADMINISTRATOR` permission.
 ```js